Image of a women folding laundry

 6 steps to get rid of dust mites naturally

-Don’t use poison to kill dust mites — it’s completely pointless and will harm you more than your dust mite population.
-That’s because the truth is — brace yourself — there’s probably no getting rid of dust mites, not entirely.
+Don’t try to use poison to kill dust mites — it’s pointless and will harm you more than your dust mite population.
+The truth is, there’s probably no getting rid of dust mites completely.

-But you can definitely reduce the dust mite population in your home — and thus your allergic, asthmatic, and skin reactions — with just a few simple steps.
+You can definitely reduce the dust mite population in your home, however.
+And with it, your allergic, asthmatic, and skin reactions — with just a few simple steps.

 Keep your home humidity level at 50 percent or below.